edstoica/lucid_stylegan3_datasets_models/README.md

   </details>
 -->

-# License
+## License
-You are welcomed to use everything for your own purposes, but please include a link to this repo in your work.
+You are welcomed to use everything for your own (commercial) purposes, but please include a link to this repo in your work.
 Thank you.